dalalsoham/crackvash/README.md

 # Crackvash
 ![intro img](https://github.com/Itsmmdoha/crackvash/blob/af6678a912ac96dfa9173d5eeb6d12378d88a20d/crackvash.png?raw=true)

-It's a tool that lets you hack into Udvash accounts.
+It's a python tool that lets you hack into Udvash accounts.
+It allows users to hack into Udvash accounts using OTP brute-force attack.
+It uses multi threading.
+So, the process is quick, takes no more than 2-3 minutes with decent internet connection.